iamlamb1988/Arcade/README.md

 - [x] Develop the ShoeCycle.
 	NOTE: Not the most polished production.
 Enough to move forward and begin the TableCycle implementation.
 - [ ] Develop the TableCycle (Except money transactions).
+	- [ ] Create a "Builder class" for BlackJackTables.
+		NOTE: Too many parameters for the combination of tables.
 	- [ ] Refactor table constructor for Generic Shoe Type (Shoes have Generic Card Types).
 	- [ ] The TableCycle will allow you to Create a Player by Swapping out field and allowing a create user with an add or user.
 - [x] Destroy the debug package.